 I chose not to open this introduction with a cliche, but I am going to conclude with one.
 "A picture is worth a thousand words!"
 Here's the story of our first annual family carnival!

-As children arrived, they were handed a welcoming program describing the games, a handful of tickets and a cute paper bag to stash prizes in.
+As children arrived, they were handed a welcoming program describing games, a handful of tickets, and a cute paper bag to stash prizes in.